 Profile: Duterte the controversial 'strongman' of the Philippines

-But he has increasingly earned criticism from the international community and rights groups that say his policies amount to human rights abuses.
+He has also been criticised by the international community and rights groups that say his policies amount to human rights abuses.

 'Slaughter' of addicts

-The hallmark of Mr Duterte's administration so far has been a relentless crackdown on drug dealers and users.
+The hallmark of Mr Duterte's early years as president has been a relentless crackdown on drug dealers and users.

-He has urged citizens and the police to conduct extra-judicial killings of suspects.
-More than 3,000 people have died in a campaign which Mr Duterte controversially compared to the Holocaust in September.
+He has urged citizens and the police to conduct extra-judicial killings of suspects and thousands have died in the anti-drugs campaign.

-Noting that there are three million addicts in Philippines, he has said he would be "happy to slaughter them".
+Noting that there are three million addicts in Philippines, Mr Duterte has said he would be "happy to slaughter them".